nickedes/Pybaby/Readme.md

     >>> x, y, z = t
     ```

     This is called, appropriately enough, sequence unpacking and works for any sequence on the right-hand side.
 Sequence unpacking requires that there are as many variables on the left side of the equals sign as there are elements in the sequence.
 Note that multiple assignment is really just a combination of tuple packing and sequence unpacking.
+    Apart from being used for multiple assignments, tuples are provide an easy way to return multiple values from a function.

 10. Looping